-The ?Trac Project has a section dedicated to user-contributed macros, ?MacroBazaar.
-If you're looking for new macros, or have written new ones to share with the world, don't hesitate adding it to the ?MacroBazaar wiki page.
+The ?Trac Hacks site provides a wide collection of macros and other Trac plugins contributed by the Trac community.
+If you're looking for new macros, or have written one that you'd like to share with the world, please don't hesitate to visit that site.